rust-lang/book/src/ch21-02-multithreaded.md

 </Listing>

-We’ve made some small and straightforward changes: we pass the receiver into `Worker::new`, and then we use it inside the closure.
+We’ve made some small and straightforward changes: We pass the receiver into `Worker::new`, and then we use it inside the closure.

 When we try to check this code, we get this error: